dreamcatcher-tech/network/Inbox/2025-02-13 1738 agents dojo with marketplace.md

 Make a platform for the recruitment and scoring of ai agents.

 Have a set of interview questions so you know when the machine does the right job.

+Record the screens, so that the users train the bots too, where they look at what the bot did and talk to it and review it.
+This makes the bot more tuned to them, then our humans look at these corrections and see if we can apply them elsewhere.

+The agent can come with human helpers that it can call on when it gets stuck, who can help them go thru the job.